Global Encounters and Initiatives Specialist

-The Swiss Arts Council Pro Helvetia has eight residencies in Venice to offer between autumn 2022 and the end of 2023.
-The aim is to support artistic research focusing on the city’s contemporary cultural and social situation, urban communities and transformation processes.
+The Swiss Arts Council Pro Helvetia has up to six residencies in Venice to offer in 2024.
+The aim is to support artistic research focusing on the city’s contemporary cultural and social situation, urban communities and change processes.
 The site of the residencies will be Palazzo Trevisan degli Ulivi at Campo Sant’Agnese.
 The residencies will enable artists to foster meaningful and long-term relations with the communities of Venice through artistic practice.

 Pro Helvetia is looking for Swiss-based art practitioners (from fields such as architecture, design, interactive media, literature, music, performing arts, visual arts or art with a transdisciplinary focus)